 • Get your roots touched up every 4-6 weeks for a healthy head of blonde hair.
 You will want to look your best after all, but do not be afraid of allowing your roots to peek through.
 They are as much a defining factor as your new blonde hair color is.

-• Finally, just enjoy your new blonde look.
+• Finally, just enjoy your new blonde hair look.
 Some are serial blondes who keep changing their hues, but if you simply want to play up your features and add some fun to your game, keeping it as natural as possible is your safest bet.
 At the end of the day though, do not forget your coconut oil.
 It will be a lifesaver for your hair, literally.

 You have decided to go blonde, researched the best blonde shades for your hair, cut it beautifully to match your face, dyed the lovely tresses in whichever hue best fits your style and personality, and now you are looking for maintenance options.
 Whether you were a blonde, brunette, redhead, or had raven locks, you are now golden and very much more Disney princess-like, or perhaps Hollywood Queen.

-Blonde hair requires a specific routine for care, which means it is the highest maintenance of hair colors to get into.
+Blonde hair color requires a specific routine for care, which means it is the highest maintenance of hair colors to get into.
 Of course, that also means that you will feel more like royalty at the end.
 There are 25 points you must take into account when caring for your blonde hair, compiled below.

 1. UV protection spray is a must.
 Particularly in the summer, it should be used under any form of sunshine; you will need this spray to keep your strands from changing color or drying out.

 2. Work with a purple shampoo.
 Purple shampoos keep away the brassy look as your blonde hair color changes slightly over time.
 You need a shampoo specifically for your blonde hair.

 3. Do not add bleach to ends.
 If your colorist is only touching up your roots and not the rest of the strands, it is for a reason.
 Too much bleach can melt away your hair.